RG Kar case: Stalemate continues as Bengal govt issues fresh invitation to protesting doctors - www.lokmattimes.com

 Earlier, the Chief Minister suddenly reached the spot of the sit-in demonstration by doctors and promised to consider their demands in a gradual manner provided the protesting doctors go back to their duties.

-She addressed them for five minutes and described her reaching the spot as her last attempt to enter into “constructive dialogues” with the protesters.
+Without getting into dialogue with protesting doctors, the Chief Minister addressed them for five minutes and described her arrival as her last attempt to enter into “constructive dialogues” with the protesters.

 The earlier meeting on Thursday convened at the state secretariat Nabanna failed as the state government refused to accept the doctors’ demand for live- telecast.
 A delegation of 30 junior doctors reached the doorsteps of the state secretariat but had to go back without attending the meeting.